uviclibraries/figma-intro/Main-section.md

 ---

-# Designing the Hero Section
+# Designing the Main Section

 ## 1. The "Hook" (Headline)
 1. Select your **Home** frame.